Two-dimensional categorified Hall algebras: Derived moduli stacks of coherent sheaves

 \begin{proof} Since $u \colon U \to X$ is a flat effective epimorphism, Lemmas \ref{lem:flat_effective_epimorphism} and \ref{lem:universally_flat_effective_epi} allow to replace $X$ by $U$.
 In other words, we can assume $X$ to be a geometric derived stack locally almost of finite type from the very beginning.
-Applying Lemma~\ref{lem:flat_effective_epimorphism} a second time to an affine atlas of $X$, we can further assume $X$ to be a affine derived scheme, say $X = \Spec(B)$.
+Applying Lemma~\ref{lem:flat_effective_epimorphism} a second time to an affine atlas of $X$, we can further assume $X$ is an affine derived scheme, say $X = \Spec(B)$.

 Given a geometric point $x \colon \Spec(K) \to X$, we let $B_{(x)}$ denote the localization